 Scholarly Contributions of the Project

 The project proposes a framework for extracting useful knowledge from weather data in Colombia.
-Through the application of spatio-temporal knowledge discovery methods the project aims to determine localised patterns that can indicate appropriate climate responsive strategies for the design and construction of buildings.
+Through the application of spatiotemporal knowledge discovery methods the project aims to determine localised patterns that can indicate appropriate climate responsive strategies for the design and construction of buildings.
 Implementing these strategies can improve building performance in terms of energy consumption and comfort for occupants.
 The proposed solution will contribute to environmental design (architecture and engineering of buildings) by supporting decision making in the design process with knowledge acquired from weather data.

 The test application aims to combine knowledge discovery and big data technologies to identify patterns in complex tropical climates and use these to improve occupant comfort and energy performance of buildings in the region.
 Colombia is the test case but similar situations in other tropical regions exist, the project seeks to generalise the findings so the methodologies used may be transferred to other contexts.